 Unions not affiliated to the Canadian Labour Congress, labour organizations outside Canada, and non-profit, membership-based organizations can also join CALM.

-The cost of membership is based on circulation and starts at $110 a year.
+The cost of membership is based on membership size and starts at $125 a year.
 CALM members are asked to send a copy of their newsletter to the CALM editor, and they give CALM permission to use material for which they own the copyright.

 For $325 per year, labour-friendly organizations and individuals can receive CALM services.
 They can't enter CALM awards.